tblackledge97/TenderAusAgent/README.md

 # TenderAusAgent
 Beginnings of an agent to pull data from the AusTenders API and filter it for opportunities that suit Unleash.

+(This can be expanded to VendorPanel, but VendorPanel API requires authenticaiton).

 # main.py
 Primary entry point for procurement data.
 Define the search criteria and make the API request.
 Displays the data in a readable format: